Gibson Mercury II

 Below the steel plate is a three pole, four way, ceramic wafer switch which takes care of the HT switching and mains polarity selection.
 The moving contacts are held between two rotating plastic mouldings which are welded together.
 Apart from pulling the wafer off the spindle, this is as far as dismantling can go.

 10) Mains Wiring

-I know I was going to leave as much as possible alone but, since the mains wiring is so badly corroded, it's got to be replaced.
-The paxolin sheet holding the transformer voltage selector is broken, it's missing the selector link and it's been hard-wired to 245V.
-Since the transformer is bigger than normal, the selector link would be vulnerable sticking out of the cabinet so the mod isn't a bad idea.
-I've put it back to normal for the time being just to test the other voltage taps.
+Since the mains wiring was so badly corroded, it had to be replaced.
+The paxolin voltage selector was broken, it was missing the selector link and it had been hard-wired to 245V.
+Since the transformer is bigger than normal, the selector link would be vulnerable sticking out of the cabinet, so the mod isn't a bad idea.
 The transformer itself comes from an old Selmer amp. (see update in section 1)

 Eventually hard wired it to 245v and fitted a plain cover.

 The neon indicators are the original Leecraft 'Snaplite's rated at 125V, 1/3watt.
 Both were suffering from brittle insulation on the connecting leads and one lead actually fell off when it was moved.
 The orange lamp also had an open circuit resistor.

 The only way in is to cut around the body at the lead end.